Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Analysis

 \subsection{Community Differences}

-We further leverage our model to investigate how susceptibility differs and compares between different community groups on social networks.
-We consider two different types of communities: professional and geographical communities.
-To perform a robust analysis among different communities, a substantial user dataset is needed.
-To address this requirement, we sample 100,000 users across the world from the existing COVID-19 Tweet Dataset \cite{Taylor2023WhereDoesYour} which contains all COVID-19-related tweets for a certain time period, each of whom has posted more than 100 historical tweets between January 2020 and April 2021.
-We utilize the Twitter API to collect their description and location information, and extract their occupations from their self-reported user descriptions. \vthree{We operationalize the valid range of susceptibility scores of an individual as -100 to 100, where -100 indicates the individual holds the most resistance to misinformation, and 100 means the individual is easiest to believe in misinformation when they perceive false claims.} To obtain an aggregated susceptibility score for a community, we calculate the mean of individual susceptibility scores for all users in the community.
-Note that we focus on susceptibility towards COVID-19-related public health misinformation in this section.
+We further leverage our computational model to investigate how susceptibility level differs and compares between different community groups on social networks.
+Specifically, two different types of communities are considered: professional and geographical communities.

+To perform a reliable analysis among different communities, a large-scale user dataset is needed.
+To address this requirement, we sample 100,000 users across the world from the existing COVID-19 Tweet Dataset \cite{taylor2023does} which contains all COVID-19-related tweets for a certain time\footnote{Besides, we make sure each sampled user has posted more than 100 historical tweets between January 2020 and April 2021.
+For each user, we utilize the Twitter API to gather their user descriptions and location information, after which we extract and categorize their occupations from their self-reported descriptions with ChatGPT in a zero-shot manner.}.
+To obtain an aggregated susceptibility score for a community, we calculate the mean of individual susceptibility scores for all users within that community.